-Procedure 6.
-Installing the SMW HA release package
+Procedure 7.
+Install the SMW HA release package

-Important: You must start the SMW HA installation on the first (primary) SMW, which was completely installed and configured with the SMW and CLE software.
+Important: You must start the SMW HA installation on the first SMW, which was completely installed and configured with the SMW and CLE software.
 This SMW will initially be the active SMW when the system is fully configured.
-The other SMW is the secondary SMW, which will be the passive SMW initially.
+The second SMW will initially be the passive SMW.

-Note: The examples in this procedure show the host name smw1 for the primary SMW and the host name smw2 for the secondary SMW.
+Note: The examples in this procedure show the host name smw1 for the first SMW and the host name smw2 for the second SMW.